The Town of Carefree will hold elections in the Fall of 2018.

 The Town Council also sits as the Board of Directors of the Utilities Communities Facilities District/Carefree Water Company.

-You may request the Candidate Packet which has the information and forms required to run for the above offices under Election Forms.
+You will find the Candidate Packet which has the information and forms required to run for the above offices under Election Forms.

 Voter Registration Questions?